agarrharr/awesome-cli-apps/readme.md

 - [getnews.tech](https://github.com/omgimanerd/getnews.tech) - Fetch news headlines from various news outlets in your terminal.
 - [has](https://github.com/kdabir/has) - Checks for the presence of various commands and their versions on the path.
 - [decktape](https://github.com/astefanutti/decktape) - PDF exporter for HTML presentations.
+- [nasa-cli](https://github.com/xxczaki/nasa-cli) - Download NASA Picture of the Day from your terminal.

 ### macOS